Gilat Satellite Networks: History

 In 2015 and 2018, Gilat Peru signed several contracts with FITEL (now Pronatel) to establish a regional communications network in Peru for a total sum of $550 million.
 Gilat Peru continues to establish and operate networks in large areas of Peru.
 In 2016, Gilat launched a patent-protected solution for connecting cellular communication stations via satellite, which was the first of its kind for 4th generation networks, it later sold its cellular solutions to many companies such as Optus in Australia, T-Mobile in the United States, Softbank in Japan, TIM Brazil, EE in the UK, Telefonica Global and more.
-In 2016, the company was selected to provide satellite communication solutions for aircraft by the Gogo company (later acquired by the Intelsat) - this network currently provides satellite communications to over 2000 commercial aircraft worldwide.
+In 2016, the company was selected to provide satellite communication solutions for aircraft by the Gogo company (later acquired by the Intelsat)—this network currently provides satellite communications to over 2000 commercial aircraft worldwide.

 In January 2020, it was agreed to sell the company to the American company Comtech Telecommunications, at a valuation of approximately $577 million.
-Prior to this transaction, 34.1% of Gilat's shares were held by FIMI Funds and 9.7% by Mivtach Shamir, but under the shadow of the Covid-19 crisis, the transaction was canceled and Gilat was compensated by the company with $70 million distributed as dividends.
+Prior to this transaction, 34.1% of Gilat's shares were held by FIMI Funds and 9.7% by Mivtach Shamir, but due to the Covid-19 pandemic, the transaction was canceled and Gilat was compensated by the company with $70 million distributed as dividends.

-In 2022, Gilat launched the SkyEdge IV system – the first of its kind for satellites with very high capacity (VHTS) and in 2023, the system began providing communications for SES using GEO and MEO technology.
+In 2022, Gilat launched the SkyEdge IV system, the first of its kind for satellites with very high capacity (VHTS).
+In 2023, the system began providing communications for SES using GEO and MEO technology.
 The same year, in December 2022, Gilat entered into a partnership with communications satellite giant Intelsat for the IS-E40 satellite.
-Gilat Expanded the partnership agreement with Intelsat and began to provide it with satellite cellular transmission solutions.
+Gilat expanded the partnership agreement with Intelsat and began to provide it with satellite cellular transmission provides.
 At the same time, it expanded its strategic partnership with SES to operate the SES-17 satellite.

 In March 2023, Gilat launched the Endurance product (high-power, high-performance, high-availability Solid State Power Amplifiers solution) through Wavestream and expanded its business activity with Hispasat, providing it with access to the SkyEdge IV platform, which interfaces with the Amazonas Nexus satellite.

-That same year, Gilat acquired DataPath, an American company engaged in providing satellite communications solutions for the US military market.
+That same year, Gilat acquired DataPath, an American company engaged in providing satellite communications products to the US military market.

-Gilat announced it had received over $9 million in cumulative orders from multiple satellite operators to expand their global SATCOM networks using Gilat's innovative solutions for its GEO and NGSO Satellite Communications Solutions.
-These solutions include in-flight connectivity, maritime mobility, cellular backhaul, and enterprise services.
+In July 2024, Gilat announced it had received over $9 million in orders from multiple satellite operators to expand their global SATCOM networks using Gilat's GEO and NGSO Satellite Communications Solutions products.
+These products provided in-flight connectivity, maritime mobility, cellular backhaul, and enterprise services.